metal3-io/metal3-docs/design/baremetal-operator/bmh_non-bootable_iso.md

 To attach an ISO, first the `DataImage` CR object is created and then it is attached to the BMH on its next reboot/power on.

-The `BareMetalHostStatus` will cache the image details including the attachment status, which will inform us if the attachment succeeded and can also be used for detachment - either when the attachment fails and we retry or when the user explicitly requests detachment by deleting the `DataImage` CRD that corresponds to a BMH.
+The `DataImage` `Status` will cache the image details including the attachment status, which will inform us if the attachment succeeded and can also be used for detachment - either when the attachment fails and we retry or when the user explicitly requests detachment by deleting the `DataImage` CRD that corresponds to a BMH.